lwb4/tadpole/README.md

 To build for Linux, you have to install several development libraries from your distribution's package manager.
 On Ubuntu, you can simply `apt-install xorg-dev libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev openssl`.
 I also provide a Code::Blocks project file out of the box, although this could probably be replaced

 To build for Windows, you have to install MinGW and Code::Blocks.
 Again, Code::Blocks could probably be replaced with plain old Make files, or possibly CMake, but this is just how I have set it up so far.
 I have checked the runtime libraries into source control, for better or for worse, so you can find those DLLs deeply nested somewhere in the `xplat/windows` directory tree.
+Lastly, you have to manually build libwebsockets following the instructions at `deps/windows-libwebsockets/BUILD.md`.

+Most of this installation pain is stuff that can and should be automated away.
+I have very little experience developing for Windows, so that process is the most laborious and manual.

 ## Documentation